 Remote working is the new normal for business organizations across the globe.
-Although the transition from office culture to remote working was a challenging one, organizations have successfully sailed through it.
-But, one challenge which is now troubling most of them is employee engagement.
+Although the transition from office culture to a remote workforce was a challenging one, organizations have successfully sailed through it.
+But one challenge which is now troubling most of them is employee engagement.

 1. Be Consistent with Recognition